 You must check in 15 minutes before your scheduled appointment time.
 If you fail to do so, your test may be cancelled.
 You will need to pay to rebook your test.

 You must have a supervising driver with you when checking in for your road test appointment.
-This individual will not be permitted in the car during the test with you but must be present when you check in.
+They will not be allowed in the car during the test but must be with you when you check in.
+You can have them help with translating instructions before the road test, and with the explanation of any errors at the end.

-After you check in and complete the virtual driver assessment, a driver examiner calls you, introduces him or herself, checks your documents, and asks you to sign the road test sheet.
+After you check in, a driver examiner calls you, introduces themselves, checks your documents, and asks you to sign the road test sheet.

 You will then proceed to your vehicle together.